Second Quarter 2020 Executive Overview

 Percentage Breakdown of RIA Acquirers by Firm Type

-Pure-play RIAs were the most active buyers in Q1, completing 41% of the transactions in the quarter.
-The percentage of deals completed by strategics & consolidators increased in Q1 over 2019, making up 33% of wealth management deals in Q1.
-The "Other" category – including broker-dealers, private equity asset managers, and retirement benefits platforms fueled the acquisition activities in Q1.
+Pure-play RIAs were the most active buyers in Q2, completing 51% of the transactions in the quarter and bringing them to 46% of deal so far in 2020.
+The percentage of deals completed by strategics & consolidators deceased to only 20% in Q2 compared to 33% in Q1.
+Banks continue to be the least active category in terms of deal activity, completing only 3 deals, or 9% of total transactions in Q2.
+The "Other" category – including broker-dealers, private equity asset managers, and retirement benefits platforms accounted for 21% of transaction in Q2, roughly the same level from the 22% of transactions in Q1.

 Average AUM per M&A Deal